numalariamodeling/faculty-enrich-2022-examples/README.md

         _Note: ‘serialize_years’ determines the duration of the simulation via `Simulation_Duration` is also used to define the `Serialization_Time_Steps`_
        </p>
       </details>
- - To test if your simulation experiment has been set up correctly run it for 1 year (`years = 1`).
+ - To test if your simulation experiment has been set up correctly run it for 5 years (`serialize_years = 5`).
- - Then run the experiment for 5 years.
  - Run the analyzer `analyze_exampleSim_w6.py` to visualize the trend
    - Note, the analyzer script had been updated to allow running the same analyzer for PART I and PART II of the Week 6 examples, therefore, ensure that `step` is set to 'burnin' and update the `serialize_years` to correspond to the number of years run in the burnin experiment.